 Gumbo and alligator bisque are listed among the soups; there are a few salads for those who prefer a light start.

 Entrees include a variety of meats, such as steak frittes, chateaubriand, bacon-wrapped medallions of lamb, and grilled pork porterhouse.

-Seafood options are no less luxurious and include fish almandine, filet of fish, and crab cakes.
+Seafood options are no less luxurious and include fish almandine, a filet of fish, and crab cakes.

 I'll touch on the many fabulous desserts further down.

-Oysters Rockefeller is prepared on the half-shell and topped with a green sauce made of mixed herbs and vegetables.
+The signature Oysters Rockefeller are prepared on the half-shell and topped with a green sauce of fresh herbs and vegetables.